 It is unfortunately possible that some residents will need to self-isolate, because they or a family member have symptoms of the virus.
 If that is the case, then we would not be able to ask contractors to carry out repairs or servicing in your home until you were well again.
 Please do tell your Court Manager if that is the case, using the telephone or the call system.

-A - Public Health England (PHE) recommends that the best way to reduce any risk of infection for anyone is good hygiene and avoiding direct or close contact (within 2 metres) with any potentially infected person.
-Based on Public Health England’s Supported Living guidance, where a resident is confirmed as having Coronavirus (COVID-19) or is displaying symptoms, our care staff will wear a tightly fitted medical mask that covers their mouth and nose, an apron and disposable gloves when in the same room as an infected resident.
-The PPE will be changed and securely disposed of after each episode of care.
+A: Public Health England (PHE) recommends that the best way to reduce any risk of infection for anyone is good hygiene and avoiding direct or close contact (within 2 metres) with any potentially infected person.
+As all care is given within 2 metres, based on Public Health England’s Supported Living guidance, care staff will wear PPE to all calls.

 HELP US REDUCE THE TRANSMISSION OF CORONAVIRUS (COVID-19)